SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 Note that the `scopeDefining:` delegates to its parent scope when the variable is not locally found.

-Finally we add an `read:` method using the variable implementation logic.
+Finally we add a `read:` method using the variable implementation logic.

 ```
 CMethodScope >> read: aString
 	^ variables at: aString